 - Heewon Oh

-ONE FOUR gallery is pleased to present Iridescent Fog, a solo exhibition of two dimensional work by a Seoul based artist Heewon Oh.
+Jason Shin (formerly One Four Gallery) is pleased to present Iridescent Fog, a solo exhibition of two dimensional work by a Seoul based artist Heewon Oh.
 The exhibition will be on view from October 17th November 30th.

 Heewon's Works reflects optical, geometric and meteorological worldviews in painting.
 The artist assumes that the plane of painting is a space where sedimentation and weathering take place.
 Using the acrylic paint and water-based mediums, she attempts to capture different elements and natural conditions of the world such as water, the atmosphere, lights and minerals.
 By stratifying these elements on a canvas or 'the plane' the artist hopes to reveal more discrete correlations of the material world.

 In the exhibition Iridescent Fog, Heewon explores progress of our time through the depiction of climate, which is in another word, movement of the atmosphere.
 The cumulation of light gets merged into a vague mass of cluster.
 Therefore, this singular form creates the iridescent reflection from the clustered image.